-Applicants should normally hold a master's degree

-POSTGRADUATE STUDY or a bachelor's degree with first or second class honours of the University of Sydney, or an equivalent qualification from another university or institution.
+Applicants should normally hold a master's degree or a bachelor's degree with first or second class honours of the University of Sydney, or an equivalent qualification from another university or institution.

-The degree may be taken on either a full-time or part-time basis.
+The degree may be taken on either a full-time or parttime basis.
 In the case of full-time candidates, the minimum period of candidature is six terms (2 years) for candidates holding a master's degree or equivalent, or nine terms (3 years) in the case of candidates holding a bachelor's degree with first class or second class honours; the maximum period of candidature is normally fifteen terms.

 Part-time candidature may be approved for applicants who can demonstrate that they are engaged in an occupation or other activity which leaves them substantially free to pursue their candidature for the degree.
-Normally the minimum period of candidature will be determined on the recommendation of the faculty but in any case will not be less than nine terms; the maximum period of candidature is normally twenty-one terms.
+Normally the minimum period of candidature will be determined on the recommendation of the Faculty but in any case will not be less than nine terms; the maximum period of candidature is normally twenty-one terms.

-Candidates work individually, on advanced study and research under the direction of a supervisor.
-Each candidate must consult his supervisor regularly concerning his proposed future work and the general planning of his thesis.
-All these presented must be accompanied by a certificate from the supervisor stating whether in his opinion the form of presentation of the thesis is satisfactory.
+Candidates work individually, on advanced study and research under the direction of a supervisor who must be consulted regularly concerning the work proposed and the general planning of the thesis.
+All theses presented must be accompanied by a certificate from the supervisor stating whether the form of presentation of the thesis is satisfactory.